SQLite Join: Natural Left Outer, Inner, Cross with Tables

 Output

-• The Natural JOIN will give you the same exact output as the output we got from the INNER JOIN and the JOIN USING examples.
-Because in our example all three queries are equivalent.
-But in some cases, the output will be different from inner join then in a natural join.
+The NATURAL JOIN will give you the same exact output as the output we got from the INNER JOIN and the JOIN USING examples, because in our example all three queries are equivalent.
+But in some cases, the output will be different from inner join than in a natural join.
 For example, if there are more tables with the same names, then the natural join will match all the columns against each other.
-However, the inner join will match only the columns in the join condition (more details on the next section; the difference between the inner join and natural join).
+However, the inner join will match only the columns in the join condition.

 SQLite LEFT OUTER JOIN